Chrismettal/PedalDev/README.md

 I would love to merge your designs using this system into this repo!

-To design your own effect PCB, create a copy of the `UpperRaw` KiCAD project for the actual effect, and optionally `FrontRaw` for a PCB frontpanel design. `UpperRaw` includes in the schematic a collection of frequently used parts, set up with LCSC part numbers etc. It would be great if you add LCSC part numbers to all parts used in your design, but it is not required.
+To design your own effect PCB, create a copy of the `UpperRaw` KiCAD project for the actual effect, and `FrontRaw` for a PCB frontpanel design. `UpperRaw` includes a collection of frequently used parts in the schematic, set up with LCSC part numbers etc. It would be great if you add LCSC part numbers to all parts used in your design as well.
 After merging I will recreate the production files to the same parameters as the already created designs so don't worry about that.

 ---